 Contributed by Sarah of a Social Nomad

-Laos is a landlocked country that is often overlooked by travellers in favour of neighbouring countries, the country has superb countryside, amazing rainforests, spicy food and is a very cost-effective place to visit.
+Laos is a landlocked country that is often overlooked by travellers in favour of neighbouring countries, the country has superb countryside, amazing rainforests, and spicy food and is a very cost-effective place to visit.

 In the 4,000 islands, you’ll find most likely the cheapest (and really good value) rooms in SE Asia, you can explore the mighty Mekong on a slow boat and find the most laidback capital city, Vientiane.
-When travelling Laos on budget, cash is king.
+When travelling to Laos on a budget, cash is king.
 While the US$35 visa on arrival might seem expensive, once you arrive in the country everything else is a lot cheaper than her neighbours.

 You can pick up a private room on the banks of the River Mekong in Don Khone, (4,000 islands) for $10.50 a night, a beer will cost less than $0.80 for 500 ml and a good meal around $5.25.
 You can of course find cheaper food and drink than this if you look.
-If you want to take the 2 day trip from Luang Prabang on the slow boat to Huay Xai near the border for the crossing to Chiang Rai, then it will cost $26.20 – plus a night’s accommodation for about $10.50 en route.
+If you want to take the 2-day trip from Luang Prabang on the slow boat to Huay Xai near the border for the crossing to Chiang Rai, then it will cost $26.20 – plus a night’s accommodation for about $10.50 en route.
 Buses are cheap too, the 10-hour bus journey from Luang Prabang to Huay Xai costs just $15.70.

 Backpacker budget: As a backpacker, you should budget $26 a day and you’ll live very comfortably.
-Laos is unique, has incredibly friendly people, and is and as a country is easy to visit, both on your budget and in organizing a trip here.
+Laos is unique, has incredibly friendly people, and is and as a country easy to visit, both on your budget and in organizing a trip here.

 Contributed by Khushboo of Munni of All Trades